Cherviakov/cypress-polly-xhr-example/README.md

 If we not call cy.url() before cy.window() we will get top window object from cypress, where polly is not defined.

+#### Setup second way

+For some reason on working project first way not worked.
+Variation of previously posted solution appear to be working with some limitations, namely:

+1. Setup Polly in website/app/index.js
+2. Test name set in cypress on cy.visit onBeforeLoad hook
+3. Use cy.reload in afterEach hook after stop polly

 #### Recording cy.request

 That is not possible as according to cypress docs cy.request